pkmandke/Human-Posture-Dataset/README.md

 ## Nuances

 The data has been collected from a total of 3 subjects who were students at [College of Engineering, Pune](http://www.coep.org.in/).
 Note that the readings for a given posture from all 3 subjects have been combined and are indistinguishable.
-Please contact us if you need the readings of each subject and posture separately.
+Please [contact us](https://github.com/pkmandke/Human-Posture-Dataset#authors) if you need the readings of each subject and posture separately.

-We encourage you to shuffle the data for a single posture for robustness during training.
+We encourage you to shuffle the data for a single posture for robustness during training a classifier.
 Moreover, the number of readings for each posture and subject are not the same.
 This is because of 2 reasons.
 Firstly, we removed outliers from each data collection session.
 Secondly, it was difficult to maintain the same postures for long periods of time and we ensured the comfort of the subjects.

 <img src="https://github.com/pkmandke/Human-Posture-Dataset/blob/master/img/sensor_node.png" alt="https://github.com/pkmandke/Human-Posture-Dataset/blob/master/img/sensor_node.png"></img>